zebrunner/javascript-agent-nightwatch/README.md

         // ...
    };
    ```
-5. Update your *all* existing test files with `beforeEach` and `afterEach` hooks handlers to start and finish Zebrunner tests:
+3. Update your *ALL* existing test files with `beforeEach` and `afterEach` hooks handlers to start and finish Zebrunner tests:

 - Bdd syntax
    ```js